craigsward/craigsward.github.io/_posts/2022-01-24-class-schedule.md

 subtitle: Angela's Class Schedule
 ---

+**Monday:**
-Monday: Yoga Wheel Class -
+Yoga Wheel Class -
 9.30am-10.30am
 £8 payg at Angela's home studio based in Lea.
 This is a unique style of yoga using a circular prop which can be used for stretching, core work and back bending, please email yogaovyboyle@gmail.com to book your place, please note spaces are limited so there may be a waiting list.

-Monday: Chair based Yoga at Marton Village Hall - 11.30-12.30 £5.50 payg senior discount.
+**Monday Chair based Yoga:** at Marton Village Hall - 11.30-12.30 £5.50 payg senior discount.

-Ashtanga Monday: 6.30pm at Corringham Village Hall £7
+**Monday Ashtanga:** 6.30pm at Corringham Village Hall £7

+**Tuesday Yoga Wheel Class:**
+9.30am-10.30am
+£8 payg at Angela's home studio based in Lea.
+This is a unique style of yoga using a circular prop which can be used for stretching, core work and back bending, please email yogaovyboyle@gmail.com to book your place, please note spaces are limited so there may be a waiting list.

-Beginners Yoga: Tuesday 6pm - 7pm Beckingham Saunby Village Hall £7
+**Tuesday Beginners Yoga:** 6pm - 7pm Beckingham Saunby Village Hall £7

-Chair Yoga Wednesday: 10am at Marton Village Hall £5.50
+**Wednesday Chair Yoga:** 10am at Marton Village Hall £5.50

-Hatha Wednesday: 6.45pm Hatha at Corringham Village Hall £7
+**Wednesday Hatha:** 6.45pm Hatha at Corringham Village Hall £7

-Hatha Friday: 8am online on Zoom, please contact Angela for the Zoom code
+**Friday Hatha:** 8am online on Zoom, please contact Angela for the Zoom code

 Pricing:
 Per Class shown above